datakaveri/ogc-resource-server/docs/Solution_Architecture.md

   - Index and retrieve metadata and datasets for efficient search and discovery
   - Ensure resources are discoverable and accessible via API interactions

-### Auditing Service
+### DX Auditing and Metering Service
-The Auditing Service is responsible for tracking user activity, recording API access, and ensuring compliance with data usage policies.
+The DX Auditing and Metering Service is responsible for tracking user activity, recording API access, and ensuring compliance with data usage policies.
 The service utilizes RabbitMQ for queuing and processes audit logs asynchronously.
 - Technology: RabbitMQ, PostgreSQL, Vert.x
 - Responsibilities:
   - Track user actions on the API server